The Dark Secret of Harvest Home: Synopsis

 On the day of Harvest Home, Justin's wife, Sophie, unexpectedly commits suicide, so a new Corn Maiden must be chosen.
 The Widow declares Nick an outcast and has him imprisoned in the village jail to keep him from interfering with Harvest Home.
 All the women then depart to choose another Corn Maiden.
 Nick does not eat any food, fearing it is drugged.
 He manages to escape and returns home to find his car missing and his phone dead.
 Nick goes to Robert Dodd for help, only to be told that on the night of Harvest Home, all the phones are disabled and all the cars confiscated until morning, while all the men are confined to their homes.
-Robert shockingly reveals that he himself was blinded, his eyeballs gouged out, for attempting to discover the secret of Harvest Home and begs him not to go out again.
+Robert shockingly reveals that he himself was blinded, his eyeballs gouged out, for attempting to discover the secret of Harvest Home and begs Nick not to go out again.
 Fearing for his wife and daughter, Nick fatefully ignores the warning and returns to the village.

 Nick arrives in time to see the heavily-veiled new Corn Maiden (whom he thinks is Tamar Penrose, who had been Corn Maiden two cycles [14 years] earlier), Justin, and the village women depart for Harvest Home.
 Nick chases them.
 The Corn Maiden removes her veil, revealing herself to actually be Beth.
 When Nick cries out in horror, the women capture him and are on the verge of killing him before they are stopped by the Widow, who forces him to watch as Beth and Justin (both drugged) copulate, symbolically uniting the Harvest Lord and the Corn Maiden to ensure a bountiful harvest.
-At the moment of Justin's climax, Beth cuts his throat with a sickle.
+Afterwards, Beth cuts his throat with a sickle.
 The women then collect and sprinkle his blood through the fields.
 Nick tries to escape but he's betrayed by Kate, and the women surround him and blind him, as they had done to Robert Dodd years earlier, while the Widow cuts off his tongue with a pair of shears.